-The scope of the Quality Program is comprehensive and addresses both the quality and safety of clinical care and quality of services provided to Magnolia Health members including medical, behavioral health, dental, and vision care as included in the health plan's benefits.
-Magnolia Health incorporates all demographic groups, lines of business, benefit packages, care settings, and services in its quality improvement activities, including preventive care, emergency care, primary care, specialty care, acute care, short-term care, and ancillary services.
-Magnolia Health's Quality Program monitors the following included but not limited to:
+The scope of the Quality Program is comprehensive and addresses both the quality and safety of clinical care and quality of services provided to Magnolia members including medical, behavioral health, dental, and vision care as applicable to the health plan's benefit package.
+Magnolia incorporates all demographic groups, lines of business, benefit packages, care settings, and services in its quality management and improvement activities.
+Areas addressed by the Quality Program include preventive health; emergency care; acute and chronic care; population health management; health disparity reduction; behavioral health; episodic care; long-term services and supports; ancillary services; continuity and coordination of care; patient safety; social determinants of health; and administrative, member, and network services as applicable.

+Magnolia's Quality Program includes the following: